adarshrathore03/Snake-game/README.md

 # snake-game
-java swing gui based snake game
+it is a simple snake game made with the help of java swing,JFrame,JPanel,ActionListener,etc.